xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Transferring the results to C .............................

 Once the LUT has been generated and simulated in Python, the values can be transferred to the firmware application.
+Control loop constants can be directly transferred to the `init()` functions and the generated `.h` files can be copied directly into the source directory of your project.

-Either consult the ``sw_pll.h`` API file (below) for details or follow one of the examples in the ``/examples`` directory.
+For further information, either consult the ``sw_pll.h`` API file (included at the end of this document) or follow one of the examples in the ``/examples`` directory.